rackerlabs/support-how-to/content/how-to/exchange/rackspace-directory-sync-operation-guide/index.md

     2000 group name.
 The group name and pre-Windows 2000 group name must be identical.

-3. Back on the Settings page, select the new group name from the list and then click **Save & Start Sync**.
+3. Back on the Settings page, select the new group name from the list, and then click **Save & Start Sync**.

 ### Add an alternate email address (optional synchronization)

 Use the following steps to add an alternate email address:

 1. Enable synchronization.
 This value is turned off by default.

       1. In the **\\Directory Sync Service\\web** directory, open the **appSettings.config** file.
       2. Find the following configuration value:

             `<add key="SyncProxyAddresses" value="False" />`

       3. Change the **value** attribute to **True** to enable synchronization of the proxy addresses.
 This setting will be persistent.

 2. Open Active Directory Users and Computers.

 3. Open the Attribute Editor of the User Object.
 The **Advanced Features** tab must be enabled in the **View** settings to display this tab.

 4. Go to the **proxyAddresses** attribute and click **Edit**.

 5. Add the alternate email address.

 **Note:** The alternate email addresses are formatted as **SMTP:userA@example.com**.
-For all alternate email addresses beginning with **SMTP:**, the full email address must be listed.
+For all alternate email addresses beginning with `SMTP:`, the full email address must be listed.
 Domain Aliases cannot be placed in this attribute. because domain aliases are automatically created from the primary domain, only the Primary Domain and Accepted Domains can be listed in this attribute.